boostercloud/booster/docs/README.md

 #### Booster configuration

 You configure your application by calling the `Booster.configure()` method.
 There are no restrictions about where you should do this call, but the convention is to do it in your configuration files located in the `src/config` folder.
-If you used the project generator (`boost new:project <project-name>`), this is where the config files are by default.
+This folder will get automatically generated for you after running the `boost new:project <project-name>` CLI command.

 This is an example of a possible configuration:
 ```typescript